PowerCOBOL Migration - Release 4.1+ ! It's here...!!!

-- The new PRIMA PowerCOBOL to .NET Migration toolset extension is available for FREE download and use!
+- The new PRIMA PowerCOBOL to .NET Migration toolset extension is available!
 For more information, click here!

 The problem of migrating PowerCOBOL forms and scriptlets has been

-All of the previous "pre-release" information is now superseded and a complete set of new videos will be released during November.
+All of the previous "pre-release" information is now superseded and a complete set of new videos will be released during the coming months.

 IF YOU USE POWERCOBOL YOU SHOULD CHECK HERE FOR INFORMATION ABOUT MODERNIZING IT!

 (The PowerCOBOL Migration Tool (PCOB2NET) can AUTOMATICALLY take your PowerCOBOL Projects and turn them into Windows Forms which run in .Net.

 - The new PRIMA Web Site Is officially released! (you are using it... )The web site is a COBOL friendly place for developers, analysts, and IT management.
 It has been secured using the https: protocol, there is NO advertising, NO permanent cookies, NO tracking of your browsing, NO attempt to acquire you or your address as a marketing resource, and you can remove yourself from our registration database any time you want to.